bump/rose-pine-noteplan/readme.md

 4. Click "Import Theme" button
 5. Select theme file to be imported
 6. Repeat import for additional theme styles, if needed
-7. Select Theme from Gallery to use.
+7. Select Theme from Settings to use.

 ## Gallery